About David Marsden

 David has given a number of recitals in Southern California and earned places in the Music Teachers' Association of California Scholarship Recital and the Redlands Bowl Young Artist Concert.
 His playing has been broadcast on the LA18 and KVCR television networks and KUSF radio.
 He has also won prizes in competitions, including the Carlisle Music Festival and University of Redlands' Solo and Concerto Competition.

 At the University of Redlands, where David double majored in guitar performance and mathematics, he studied jazz guitar with Paul Murphy and electric bass with Timothy Emmons.
 He has performed jazz at venues such as Disneyland and the LA Jazz Bakery.
 As a composer he draws upon his jazz background and is currently focusing on music that combines aspects of the classical and jazz genres.
-Past musical collaborations include performances with groups as diverse as the Joshua Smith Trio, Redlands Zanja 8, East Babylon Symphony and Fresno Philharmonic Orchestra.
-He also enjoys an active career in music education and is currently faculty at the Orpheus Academy of Music, a school that specializes in applying principles from the Kodály concept to individual instrumental instruction.
+Past musical collaborations include performances with groups as diverse as the indo-jazz group Sangeet Millenium, the Joshua Smith Trio, East Babylon Symphony and Fresno Philharmonic Orchestra.
+He also enjoys an active career in music education and is currently the guitar and piano teacher at Lamar Middle School, a designated fine arts academy in the Austin school district.
+He is also former faculty of the Orpheus Academy of Music, a school that specializes in applying principles from the Kodály concept to instrumental instruction.